SR181818/AlgoTrader/supabase-setup.md

 ## Troubleshooting

-- If you see "DATABASE_URL not set" in console, check your Secrets configuration
+- Make sure your `.env` file has the correct Supabase credentials
-- Make sure the connection string includes the correct password
+- Verify the database password is correct in SUPABASE_DB_URL
-- Verify the SQL schema was executed without errors in Supabase
+- Check that the SQL schema was executed without errors in Supabase
-- Check Supabase logs in dashboard if connection fails
+- Restart the application after updating environment variables

-Your trading platform is now fully integrated with Supabase! 🚀
+Your trading platform is now fully integrated with Supabase!